Skip to content

 Data Tables

-In many cases first column of a data table contains ID of an item in Spira.
+In many cases, the first column of a data table contains the ID of an item in Spira.
 You may click an ID to expand the corresponding item.

 Note

-In Rapise 7.3 and older clicking on ID opens corresponding item in a browser.
-To open an item in Rapise 7.4+ use Action column menu (Open in Spira).
+In Rapise 7.3 and older, clicking on an ID opens the corresponding item in a browser.
+To open an item in Rapise 7.4+, use the Action column menu (Open in Spira).

 Data Table

-Each data table has a menu opener (hamburger) located in the top right corner.
-The menu contains some predefined filters and also allows to reveal filter row and choose what columns to show (since Rapise 7.2 the list of columns to show is stored in the dashboard settings).
+Each data table has a menu opener (hamburger) located in the top-right corner.
+The menu contains some predefined filters and also allows you to reveal the filter row and choose which columns to show (since Rapise 7.2, the list of columns to show is stored in the dashboard settings).
 Clicking a column caption turns on sorting.

 Hierarchical Tables

-Many tables in the dashboard are hierarchical, clicking on item icon or item ID expands corresponding row and reveals nested items or item details.
+Many tables in the dashboard are hierarchical; clicking on an item icon or item ID expands the corresponding row and reveals nested items or item details.

 Note

-If you have Rapise 7.3 or older use plus/minus icons to expand/collapse.
+If you have Rapise 7.3 or older, use the plus/minus icons to expand/collapse.

 Row Details